 On March 9, 2022, President Biden signed a highly-anticipated Executive Order on cryptocurrency (titled “Ensuring Responsible Development of Digital Assets”). […]

-Juan Carlos Zamora is an associate at Gelber Schachter & Greenberg, P.A.
+Juan Carlos Zamora is a civil litigation and white-collar criminal defense attorney at Gelber Schachter & Greenberg, P.A.

 Prior to joining the firm, J.C. clerked for District Judges Jose E. Martinez and Federico A. Moreno in the United States District Court for the Southern District of Florida.
 As a law clerk, he assisted the judges in a wide variety of federal matters, managing extensive civil and criminal caseloads.